leelavg/blog/content/posts/kadalu-glusterfs/index.md

 As a general note, if you didn't create a resource, let's say `storageClass` or `kadalu-info` config map, you shouldn't be deleting it and currently it's not always guaranteed that operator can reconcile from this state as well.

-We can confirm that after deletion of PVCs, pvc directory is deleted but remember the structure is intact, we can enhance to remove the structure if no PVC is being served at the leaf directory :smile:
+We can confirm that after deletion of PVCs, pvc directory is deleted but remember the structure is intact, we can enhance to remove the structure if no PVC is being served at the leaf directory {{e(i=":smile:")}}
 ``` sh
 -> ssh ext-gluster 'ls -R /bricks/brick1/dist'
 /bricks/brick1/dist: